I THINK SOMETIMES

 Creating the blog post content UI

 Let's create the individual blog post display page.
-Here we are going to fetch a blog post depending on the URL we are loading (this is why we need the post's slug property) and we will display the post's contents.
+Here we are going to fetch a blog post depending on the URL we are loading (this is why we need the post's _path property) and we will display the post's contents.

 <template>